ezeoli/ezeoli/README.md

 # 💫 About Me:
-Hi I am Ezequiel Olier , Full stack web Developer from Argentine.
-In recent years, I have focused on web development as fullstack and have been learning and working with the latest technologies, such as the PERN stack, PostgresQL, React, Node, Express, Javascript, Typescript, and Sequelize.
+Hi, I am Ezequiel Olier, a Full Stack web developer from Argentina.
+In recent years, I have been focusing on web development, specializing in full stack development.
+I have been continuously learning and working with the latest technologies, including PostgreSQL, React, Node.js, Express.js, JavaScript, TypeScript, TailwindCSS and Sequelize.
+These technologies together form the popular PERN Stack (PostgreSQL, Express.js, React, and Node.js)

 ## 🌐 Socials: